upros/brski-cloud/anima-brski-cloud.md

 A typical example is an enduser deploying a pledge in a home or small branch office, where the pledge belongs to the enduser's employer.
 There is no local domain registrar, and the pledge needs to discover and bootstrap with the employer's registrar which is deployed in headquarters.
+For example, an enduser is deploying an IP phone in a home office and the phone needs to register to an IP PBX deployed in their employer's office.

 ### Bootstrapping with no Owner Registrar